pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       --source-namespaces TEXT  The namespace(s) for which the query is defined.
 Multiple values may be defined with a single comma-separated string of namespaces or multiple options.
 If defined the namespaces will be inserted into the SourceNamespaces property.
-Otherwise the property will not be created and the WBEM server should use the interop namespace for the indication filter.
+Otherwise the property will not be created and the WBEM server typically use the Interop namespace for the indication filter.

       --owned / --permanent     Defines whether an owned or permanent filter, destination, or subscription is to be added.
                                 Default: owned